marc3gomes/ModernWebCourse/README.md

 ### Purpose of the Courses

-Introduction: JavaScript, HTML, CSS, Terminal, NodeJS, EJS, DOM, Git, SQL, HTTP, TCP.
+Introduction: JavaScript, TypeScript, HTML, CSS, Terminal, NodeJS, EJS, DOM, Git, SQL, HTTP, TCP.
 Addressing initial and complex issues.

 Therefore, even experienced users can extract important concepts from the courses added in this repository.